Pan Roasted Brussels Sprouts dressed with Pickled Raisins and Black Walnuts in a Balsamic Reduction

 I’ll admit the black walnuts were impulsive, yet their funky tang was the perfect touch to the dressing and they hold up better than you’d think to simmering.
 Use English walnuts if you need to, but if you can lay your hands on black walnuts I highly recommend them for their flavor.
 These are another new discovery for me, for years I was determined to despise them.
 And I did until I tried them again as an adult.

-Pan Roasted Brussels Sprouts Dressed with Pickled Raisins and Black Walnuts in a Balsamic Reduction
+I love this recipe for Pan Roasted Brussels Sprouts dressed with Pickled Raisins and Black Walnuts in a Balsamic Reduction.

 - 3/4 cup of balsamic vinegar